 Particularly in midfield, where they have a glut of excellent options.
-Michael Essien is the most familiar of these names and since his return from injury – and despite his lack of action for Chelsea – he always seems to perform when pulling on the Ghanian national shirt.
+Michael Essien is the most familiar of these names and he always seems to perform when pulling on the Ghanian national shirt.
 He’s ably supported by the likes of Juventus’ Kwadwo Asamoah, Milan’s Sulley Muntari and FC Schalke’s Kevin-Prince Boateng; three players who have played and performed well on some of Europe’s biggest stages in their careers to date.

 There are some excellent young players coming through too.
-The Ayew brothers are developing well at Marseille, whilst Christian Atsu – now a Chelsea player – is looking a shrewd loan signing for Vitesse Arnhem, assisting them greatly with their unexpected title challenge in the Eridivisie.
+The Ayew brothers are developing well, whilst Christian Atsu – now a Chelsea player – is looking a shrewd loan signing for Vitesse Arnhem, assisting them greatly with their unexpected title challenge in the Eridivisie.

 So as you can see, the midfield is in excellent order.
 But it must be said, the team is lacking in pretty much every other area of the pitch.
 They have struggled to settle on a goalkeeper and regular back-four, whereas up-front Ghana are still somewhat worryingly reliant their captain Asamoah Gyan, although the emergence of the Abdul Waris is encouraging.